 How do poker hand rankings actually work?

-What is the difference between a 'Check' and a 'Call'?
+What is the difference between a 'Check' and a 'Fold'?

 What happens during a 'Split Pot' scenario?